puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/resources.md

 will be titled with the full path of the file.

-Keep in mind, however, that when you're creating your own resources, you can set these values explicitly body of a resource declaration instead of letting them default to the resource title.
-For example, as long as you tell explicitly tell Puppet that a user resource's `name` is `'root'`, you can actually give the resource any title you like. (`'superuser'`, maybe, or even `'spaghetti'`) Just because you *can* do this, though, doesn't mean it's generally a good idea!
+Keep in mind, however, that when you're creating your own resources, you can set these values explicitly in the body of a resource declaration instead of letting them default to the resource title.
+For example, as long as you explicitly tell Puppet that a user resource's `name` is `'root'`, you can actually give the resource any title you like. (`'superuser'`, maybe, or even `'spaghetti'`) Just because you *can* do this, though, doesn't mean it's generally a good idea!
 Unless you have a good